emoncms/emoncms/docs/DebianInstall.md

 The Debian package is the most stable way of maintaining an emoncms installation because only formally tagged versions of the master branch are included in the [pkg-emoncms](https://github.com/Dave-McCraw/pkg-emoncms/) repository and uploaded to apt.

-You may prefer to use the git appraoch if you wish to run the very latest version of emoncms and receive bug fixes immedietly.
+You may prefer to use the git appraoch if you wish to run the very latest version of emoncms and receive bug fixes as soon as they are pushed to git.
 The git appraoch can also be easier if you wish to develop and improve emoncms yourself.

 **Installation instructions are maintained in the [pkg-emoncms](https://github.com/Dave-McCraw/pkg-emoncms/) readme**